envico801/javascript-interview-questions/README.md

      The creation of custom HTML elements involves two main steps,

      1. **Define your custom HTML element:** First you need to define some custom class by extending HTMLElement class.
         After that define your component properties (styles,text etc) using `connectedCallback` method.
         **Note:** The browser exposes a function called `customElements.define` inorder to reuse the element.
         ```javascript
         class CustomElement extends HTMLElement {
           connectedCallback() {
             this.innerHTML = "This is a custom element";
           }
         }
         customElements.define("custom-element", CustomElement);
         ```
-    2. **Use custome element just like other HTML element:** Declare your custom element as a HTML tag.
+     2. **Use custom element just like other HTML element:** Declare your custom element as a HTML tag.

      ```javascript
         <body>